rajprem4214/rajprem4214/README.md

 </p>

-#### I'm a full-stack developer.
-I'm proficient in building scalable systems.
+#### I'm a full-stack dev and proficient in building scalable systems.

 ### Tech Stack :